SCIInstitute/ShapeWorks/docs/use-cases/ellipsoid-multiple-domain-mesh.md

 - Generate shape models for anatomies with multiple structures (domains), e.g., joints.
 - Optimization is carried out in the given domains' shared/joint shape spaces to capture inter-domains correlations and interactions
+- Build a shape model where shapes are given as triangular surface meshes

-The use case is located at: `Examples/Python/ellipsoid_multiple_domain.py`
+The use case is located at: `Examples/Python/ellipsoid_multiple_domain_mesh.py`

 There are three datasets available for this use case:
 - `ellipsoid_joint_rotation`
 - `ellipsoid_joint_size`
 - `ellipsoid_joint_size_rotation`
 By defualt, the use case runs on the `ellipsoid_joint_rotation` dataset.
-The name of the dataset can be changed in the `ellipsoid_multiple_domain.py` file if required.
+The name of the dataset can be changed in the `ellipsoid_multiple_domain_mesh.py` file if required.

 ## Running the Use Case